Fraud and Scams

 Examples of attempted scams

-These are just some examples of real-world scam cases that have been attempted on us and our clients in 2022-23.
+These are just some examples of real-world scam cases that have been attempted on us and our clients in the last couple of years.

 • Text message from ‘your bank’ asking to click a link.